not-A-robot/d_oop_game-v2_NAR/readme.txt

     I utilized the same functionality as in the game; like generating a random number to index the letters and looping through different letters in the html.

+6. Guessing page
+    Added a Theme: Javascript Puns
+    Changed buttons to white
-6. Created a box around the keyboard to give it more of a keyboard feel
+    Created a box around the keyboard to give it more of a keyboard feel Added color to the background